tmaks7/ADETONA_PROFILE/README.md

 - 🔭 Beyond analysis, I’m also a passionate ***tech instructor***, helping others build their skills in data analytics through structured training and hands-on mentoring

-- 🌱 I’m currently working on  **The effect of temperature on hydrate inhibitors (methanol and ethylene glycol) in production flowlines**

 - 🛠️ From data cleaning to dashboarding to uncovering patterns that drive strategy — I bring clarity and purpose to every project I touch